· 14 min read

 Hummingbird 2 features a brand new routing library, based on Swift result builders.
 This is a standalone project, the old route building mechanism still works, but if you prefer result builders you can try the new method by importing this lib.

-Here’s a little sneak-peak about the usage of the new RouterBuilder object:
+Here’s a little peak into the usage of the new RouterBuilder object:

 import HummingbirdRouter